 About This Model

 Pre-Balance 1920’s Sheaffer pens have been commonly, but not properly, called “flat-tops”, for their flat-ended caps and barrels.
 Properly, they were called by their model names.
 They included Lifetimes, with the white dot, 14k trim, and Lifetime nib; “Regular” line without the white dot and with plated trim; and “Ebony” line, of black hard rubber, both chased and unchased.
 Lifetimes and Regulars came in hard rubber and Radite, Sheaffer's branded celluloid, in jade and then various patterns.
+And, there were 46’s, a line of flat-topped clipped and ringtop pens made for secretarial use.
+These were made in black and bright scarlet Radite, and were very solid, well-made pens.

 About This Pen